 Do you like the elderly?
-We do.
-If you don't, you are made of stone.
+We all do.

-Mistakes that are common amongst elderly drivers are just what you think that would be:
+Mistakes that are common among elderly drivers are just what you think that would be:

 - poor judgment while making left-hand turns,

 - decreased ability to quickly react to an unexpected situation (such as a child running across a street to catch a ball),

 These mistakes are usually negatively correlated with the general health of the elderly driver who might have conditions such as dementia, arthritis, or a loss of hearing.
 Also, many medications, whether prescribed or over the counter, impair driving abilities.

 The other problem the elderly sometimes have that causes havoc on our roads is that they have impaired vision.
 They are also not as likely to see things that are not at eye level and in the line of sight.
 So cluttered arrangements or other things in the background will make it more difficult for them to pick out objects.